Execut3/CTF/README.md

 Exploit and Reverse categories will also be added soon.

 #### 1-1- BinaryCodes
-This folder includes, challenges for binarycodes.
+This folder includes, challenges for binarycodes which are developed just for fun.
-All challenges include Deployment guide, Docker Instruction, Solution Files.
+All challenges include Deployment guide, Docker Instruction and Solution Files.

-These challenges are developed for fun.
 Each challenge include more than one vulnerability, And the idea is to create a chain of exploits to get the final flag.

 - One of the most fun challenges is: https://github.com/Execut3/Held-CTF/tree/master/BinaryCodes/Web/hard-ssrf1